omtorano/Exports-Metatranscriptomics/README.md

     echo " ... exists"
 fi
 ```
 5) Set variable called 'RUN' to = slurm array task id (https://slurm.schedmd.com/job_array.html).
 This is a very cool tool for submitting a bunch of jobs at once, more explanation below.
-Naming is really necessary but makes the following line a bit cleaner.
+Naming is not necessary but makes the following line a bit cleaner.
 ```
 RUN=${SLURM_ARRAY_TASK_ID}
 ```